Namdar Realty Group

-Namdar Realty Group is an American shopping mall investment company based in Great Neck, New York.
-They primarily purchase shopping malls with partner Mason Asset Management.
-Namdar and Mason are both family owned, and as of 2021, own over 400 properties including 100 plus malls.
+Namdar Realty Group is a private, family-owned real estate investment trust based in Great Neck, New York.
+As of 2021, the company owns over 400 properties.

+The company is most well-known for its ownership of over 100 shopping malls.
+Namdar's mall portfolio largely consists of "class B" and "class C" malls in small-to-midsize markets, many of which have been classified as dead or dying.
+The company has been criticized for poor management of its mall properties, particularly in terms of deferred maintenance, being described in one lawsuit as an "absentee landlord with a reputation as a 'slumlord'".

 Strategy

-Namdar and Mason primarily purchase malls for low prices, with various problems, but do not invest in improving them.
-The deals for these malls are done in cash.
-Most malls they purchase are in markets considered B and C grade.
-Because of this low price/maintenance, they have a high return on investment.
+Namdar's business strategy focuses on acquiring pre-built "class B" and "class C" malls in smaller markets.
+Because of their locations and current states, the malls are typically purchased in cash for around $5.3 million.
+Once acquired, properties' maintenance spending is substantially reduced (up to 67% less than other malls), and store rents are lowered to avoid low vacancy rates.
+The company will also often sell its malls' outparcels.
+Due to reduced maintenance and low acquisition costs, Namdar's capitalization rate averages 2-3 times that of a standard mall.

+Namdar's purchases are typically made with a partner firm, Mason Asset Management.
+Uber Capital Group, Gorjian Acquistions, and CH Capital Group have also been Namdar partners.
 Namdar's primary source of investment capital comes from bonds on the Tel Aviv Stock Exchange.

-Namdar and Mason often charge lower rent to keep mall vacancies low.
-They will also split proprieties to sell off individual pieces.
-The companies also work with Uber Capital Group LLC and Gorjian Acquisitions to acquire properties.
-CH Capital Group has become a partner in several acquisitions.

 History

-Namdar and Mason partnered to begin purchasing malls in 2012, with the first mall purchased being Desoto Square Mall.
-Phillipsburg Mall was purchased from PREIT in 2013 for $11.5 million, with numerous subdivisions and sales later occurring including the anchor building housing Kohl's.
+Namdar and Mason partnered to begin purchasing malls in 2012, with the first mall purchased being Desoto Square Mall in Bradenton, Florida.
+Phillipsburg Mall in Warren County, New Jersey, was purchased from PREIT in 2013 for $11.5 million, with numerous subdivisions and sales later occurring including the anchor building housing Kohl's.
 The roof at the former Sears at the Phillipsburg Mall would later collapse.
-Lawsuits were ongoing in 2018 over Regency Square Mall's lack of maintenance by Namdar.
-Voorhees Town Center was having maintenance and security issues the same year.
+Lawsuits were ongoing in 2018 over lack of maintenance by Namdar of Regency Square Mall in Jacksonville, Florida.
+Voorhees Town Center in Voorhees Township, New Jersey, was having maintenance and security issues the same year.
 Jennifer Furniture was purchased in June 2020 by John Garg and Namdar.
 Namdar and Mason purchased most of the bankrupt Goodrich Quality Theaters chain in July 2020.
 Namdar was a partner in several New York City area property purchases in 2021.